JonathanLeeWH/my-course-module-software-testing-java-project/README.md

 * Go to [http://localhost:8080](http://localhost:8080) to access the generated automated project report.

 * Note that you are not suppose to remove anything inside the `src/site` folder.
-* Remember to change the file path of the PMD ruleset to your local file path.

 ## External libraries / plugins / tools / technologies used
 (The below has been approved by Prof or is as stated in Project Specification)